HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## Allowing Questionable Software in a WDAC Policy
+## Allowing Questionable Software in an App Control Policy

-Questionable software such as pirated software are **never** recommended to be allowed in the WDAC policy because they are tampered with.
+Questionable software such as pirated software are **never** recommended to be allowed in the App Control policy because they are tampered with.
 Pirated software can have signed files too, but they are modified and as a result there is a mismatch between the file hash and the hash of the file saved in their digital signature.
-When such a mismatch exists for signed files, [Authenticode](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/authenticode) reports the mismatch, and the file can't be allowed in a WDAC policy.
+When such a mismatch exists for signed files, [Authenticode](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/authenticode) reports the mismatch, and the file can't be allowed in an App Control policy.

 If you want to go through many files and see which ones have a mismatch between their file hash and signature hash, you can use the following [PowerShell](https://github.com/PowerShell/PowerShell/releases) command, it searches through a folder and all of its sub-folders quickly.